influxdata/docs-v2/content/influxdb/v2.1/process-data/get-started.md

 ```

-To learn more about tasks and how they work, watch the following video:
+To learn more about InfluxDB tasks and how they work, watch the following video:

 {{< youtube zgCmdtZaH9M >}}